• About Us

 Medicare Part B refers to medical insurance and “covers most medically necessary doctors’ services, preventive care, durable medical equipment, hospital outpatient services, laboratory tests, x-rays, mental health care, and some home health and ambulance services.
 You pay a monthly premium for this coverage.”

 Medicare Part C refers to Medicare Advantage Plans.
 With these plans, private health insurance companies have contracts with the government.
 The Medicare Advantage Plans are not provided directly by the government like Medicare is.
-Many resources about Medicare often skip Part C when talking about Medicare benefits because it is not a separate benefit like Parts A, B and D.
+Many resources about Medicare often skip Part C when talking about Medicare benefits because it is not a separate benefit like Parts A, B, and D.

 According to Medicare Interactive, “Part C is the part of Medicare policy that allows private health insurance companies to provide Medicare benefits.
 These Medicare private health plans, such as HMOs and PPOs, are known as Medicare Advantage Plans.
 If you want, you can choose to get your Medicare coverage through a Medicare Advantage Plan instead of through Original Medicare.”